marshcode/marshcode_hugo/marshcode/content/projects/_index.md

 sidebar: false
 weight: -100
 menu: main
+toc: true
 ---

-All of my projects are simple(ish) web-interfaces for manipulating some kind of interesting visualization.
+All of my projects are simple(ish) interfaces for manipulating some kind of interesting visualization.

 They all suffer from ui-designed-by-engineer(™).
 You’ll see what I mean.